 When I first read the advance notices about Warm Bodies, I thought there was an utter lameness to the concept – a teen romantic comedy modelled along the lines of Twilight (2008) but with zombies instead of vampires.
 There seemed something fundamentally wrong about the idea.
 Vampires are dark, magnetic seducers, they embody forbidden romance – they are natural fodder for romance.
 Zombies on the other hand are mindless stumbling things, they are not by their nature sexy, they are rotting and represent death and decay; they don’t want to seduce, they are just walking stomachs that only want to tear you apart and feast upon your brains.

 The film is based on Warm Bodies (2010), a novel by Seattle based writer Isaac Marion.
 Marion originally published the genesis of the idea as an 1800 word short story I am a Zombie Filled with Love that was published online (the original text can be found here Burning Building) and this attracted a publishing contract.
 The book was sufficiently successful that Marion put together a prequel The New Hunger (2013) and a sequel The Burning World (2017).
-The film adaptation has been taken up by Jonathan Levine, a young director who is gaining a slowly rising name with works such as the slasher film All the Boys Love Mandy Lane (2006), the Coming of Age film The Wackness (2008), the acclaimed Joseph Gordon-Levitt cancer drama 50/50 (2011), The Night Before (2015) and Snatched (2017).
+The film adaptation has been taken up by Jonathan Levine, a young director who is gaining a slowly rising name with works such as the slasher film All the Boys Love Mandy Lane (2006), the Coming of Age film The Wackness (2008), the acclaimed Joseph Gordon-Levitt cancer drama 50/50 (2011), The Night Before (2015), Snatched (2017) and Long Shot (2019).

 (Nominee for Best Makeup Effects at this site’s Best of 2013 Awards).